femga/rdr3_discoveries/animations/scenarios/README.md

 **ConditionalAnim transition** specifies which animation to trigger to smoothly change one ConditionalAnim to another.

 Usually a scenario has several conditional anims.
-If the native function does not directly specify which conditional anim to run, then a random one is launched (if the conditions are met).
+If the native function (TASK_START_SCENARIO_IN_PLACE_HASH, TASK_USE_SCENARIO_POINT, etc) does not directly specify which conditional anim to run, then a random one is launched (if the conditions are met).
 If the native function specifies conditional anim that does not meet the requirments, then a random acceptable one is played.
 If no conditional anim satisfies the requirments, then ped ignores scenario or can be stuck.